outhud/ffmpeg-rockchip-build-script/README.md

 >
 > (no other build methods tested)
 >
 > Tested on Radxa Zero 3W (RK3566) with Armbian bookworm 24.5.5 and Linux 6.1.75-vendor-rk35xx.
+(Total build time on this system about 4 hours)
 >
 > Add these lines to `/etc/udev/rules.d/11-rockchip-multimedia.rules`
 > ```
 > KERNEL=="mpp_service", MODE="0660", GROUP="video"
 > KERNEL=="rga", MODE="0660", GROUP="video"